Frequently Asked Questions

 Who are your stakeholders?

-We operate on a not-for-profit basis and are not beholden to stakeholders/profit.
-The Open Library of Humanities Limited is a registered charity in England and Wales.
-The objects of the OLH are the advancement of education for the public benefit through open-access publishing.
+We operate on a strictly not-for-profit basis and are not beholden to stakeholders/profit.
+The Open Library of Humanities (OLH) is part of Birkbeck, University of London, an exempt charity under the terms of the Charities Act 2011.
+The College is a higher education institution incorporated by Royal Charter (England/Wales), number RC000048, and does not have a 'registered charity number'.
+The Open Library of Humanities and its logo are registered trademarks.
+The aims of the OLH are the advancement of education for the public benefit through open-access publishing.

 How long do OLH memberships last?